 Best suited for: Messaging and chat tools are vital for remote teams to communicate faster and more efficiently than email.
 For larger enterprises with several departments, chat tools are essential to share files and ask questions about customers.

-The top three messaging tools are:
+The top four messaging tools are:

 5. Customer Relationship Management (CRM)